 |

-How do clinics work?
+How do ALS clinics work?

 |

-How much will it cost?
+How much does a clinic visit cost?

 Military Veterans: Learn about ALS care at the VA